-Have a general area, a good 150-300 m from camp to dispose of your human waste.
+Choose an area, a good 150-300 m from camp, for disposal of your human waste.

-If holes are no dug at least that deep wild dogs and other wildlife will dig it up.
+If holes are not dug at least that deep, wild dogs and other wildlife will dig it up.

 Whatever rubbish you bring into the bush must be taken out when you leave.